 It’s possible you may not have heard of Flora & Curl but if you have a few curly ladies on your Instagram feed you may have seen them using this new British brand of beautifully handmade hair products to treat their curls and coils and it is such a treat!

-I can’t say I’ve been following them since day 1, I’ve only actually had my Instagram account since October of last year but I was there on product launch day with my debit card eagerly waiting to be able to buy some, proud to be order 1005!
-In my head I tell myself that means I was the fifth order.
+I can’t say I’ve been following them since day 1, I’ve only actually had my Instagram account since October of last year but I was there on product launch day with my debit card eagerly waiting to be able to buy some, proud to be what I hoped was the first order.
 Honestly though, I don’t think I was quick enough for that.
 Because I had signed up before launch day I was treated to a welcome code which made it significantly cheaper.
 Although not actually cheap by my frugal standards.

 The thing that enticed me was their beautiful Instagram feed, filled with curly girls and plants, lots of plants.
 It is a very natural botanical brand.
 The website is very simple and elegant.
 In the same way the small range may seem very limiting, it is very uncluttered and you know exactly what you’re getting.
 They have, pardon the poor choice of words, stripped moisturising your hair down to the essentials.
 I’m sure as they expand, they’ll have all the usual shampoos, conditioners, gels, edge control etc. For now though, they’re keeping it to simple and effective products.

 I really would suggest going over to their site and reading up on their philosophy.
 I can’t put it half as well as them but it’s all about pure, natural, nature respecting hair care.